Records & PublicationsRecords & Publications srodriguez31 Fri, 05/11/2012 - 14:52

 The Georgia Tech Library is governed by policies of the Institute, the Board of Regents, and laws of Georgia and the United States.
 Library policies apply to the Library and are not intended to replace broader policies governing the Institute as a whole.
 Where no specific library policy exists, policies of the Institute or the Board of Regents are in effect.
 Policies of the Institute or Board of Regents serve as the authority in cases where there is any apparent conflict.

 Click here for more information about Library Policies.

 Graduate Thesis and Dissertation PublicationGraduate Thesis and Dissertation Publication jgastley3 Wed, 07/25/2012 - 11:16

 Please see Graduate Student Policies on “Publication of Theses” and “Policy on Advisement and Appointment of Thesis Advisory Committees” for more information about Thesis Publication and Submission.

 Information ServicesInformation Services agarton3 Tue, 07/03/2012 - 10:31

 For general information on Information Systems and Services at Georgia Tech: See www.oit.gatech.edu

 For Information Technology Policies see http://www.oit.gatech.edu/service/information-security/security-policies-standards-and-procedures

-For information on the Georgia Tech Library services and resources, please see:
+Click here for comprehensive information on the Georgia Tech Library services and resources.